 Students with a Cumulative GPA of at least 2.0 are considered in Good Standing with the institution.
-Any student with less than a cumulative 2.0 GPA will receive a cautionary letter from the Office of the Vice President for Academic Affairs (VPAA) informing the individual that their academic performance is less than satisfactory.
+Any student with less than a cumulative 2.0 GPA will receive a cautionary letter from the Office of the Vice President for Academic and Student Affairs (VPASA) informing the individual that their academic performance is less than satisfactory.
 Refer to Academic Progress for more information about Standings.

 - Exclusion a Term (semester)